CanyonTurtle/dvhs-devteams/README.md

 # RobotC Docs Demo
-a demo project to teach RobotC and other VRC curriculum in the future. hello from cannon
+a demo project to teach ROBOTC and other VRC curriculum in the future. hello from cannon